You did the thing! Now let’s make sure it heals great…

 IMG_4322.jpg

 Congratulations on your new tattoo!
 Some folks ignore the importance of how to properly care for their tattoos while they’re healing, but not you!
 Amity Ink wants to make sure your tattoo looks great for many years to come, and proper care of a healing tattoo is one of the most important ways to help!
-That’s why we’ve created a simple aftercare kit, compliments of your artist - we’ve provided all you need to get the best heal out.
+As it is our hope you have the best tattoo healing experience, we include/provide all you need to ensure a happy heal!

 First, a couple quick “rules” to follow: